kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 The basic flow shown in the diagram is as follows:
 - During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and scale_delay_timers are started.
 - Downward API exposes the new CPUSets in preAssignments to the container.
-- During cpuset actuation, containers scaling down (with active `scale_delay_timer`) are skipped if the scale-delay-time has not yet elapsed.
+- During cpuset actuation, containers scaling down (with active `scale_delay_timer`) are skipped if the pod's `scaleDownGracePeriodSeconds` has not yet elapsed.
 For those where the time has passed, preAssignments are written to assignments and actuated in containers.
 - The SyncPod processes two actions after there are no active scale_delay_timer on the pod, and actuated states equal the allocated ones:
   - Marking the resize as completed
   - Updating the actual resources